-To enable the efficient performance of its duties as laid down in the Central Bank Act, the Bank is divided into six departments:
+To enable the efficient performance of its duties as laid down in the Central Bank Act, the Bank is divided into eight departments:

 - Human Resource and Corporate Services Department

 - Finance and Accounts Department